How To REAL TALK

 As listeners it’s important to acknowledge and honour all that a person has done to resist violence, to try and protect themselves and/or their children and to stand up for their own dignity and integrity.

-People tend to resist violence, which sometimes means staying in an unhealthy relationship.
-Leaving doesn’t always make the violence stop, so staying is a choice too.
+People tend to resist abuse, which sometimes means staying in an unhealthy relationship.
+Leaving doesn’t always make the abuse stop, so staying is a choice too.

 REAL Talk Workshop

-This two-hour customized workshop is available to anyone interested in learning how to recognize domestic violence, understand its impact on an individual and the community, and develop comfort in responding to domestic violence disclosures, including providing appropriate support and referrals to services.
+This two-hour customized workshop is available to anyone interested in learning how to recognize domestic abuse, understand its impact on an individual and the community, and develop comfort in responding to domestic abuse disclosures, including providing appropriate support and referrals to services.

 Download this guide